 In the PARROT study, researchers funded by Tommy’s showed that a simple blood test can be used to work out which women with symptoms of pre-eclampsia are most at risk of developing severe complications.
 The test measures the amount of a substance called placental growth factor (PlGF) in the blood.
 PlGF testing also helped to reduce the time it took to diagnose pre-eclampsia.

 We now want to find out how often this test should be repeated during pregnancy.

 What’s happening in this project?

-Our researchers are carrying out a randomised controlled trial called PARROT-2, which will include over 1,200 women with symptoms of pre-eclampsia from several hospitals in the UK.
+Our researchers are carrying out a randomised controlled trial called PARROT-2, which will include over 1,200 women with symptoms of pre-eclampsia from more than 15 hospitals in the UK.
 The women will have blood tests throughout their pregnancies (from 22+0 to 35+6 weeks) to monitor their levels of PlGF.
-The researchers want to find out whether this repeated testing reduces the chances of a baby dying or having to be admitted to a neonatal intensive care unit, and whether it also prevents further health complications for the mother.
+The researchers want to find out whether repeated testing reduces the chances of a baby dying or having to be admitted to a neonatal intensive care unit, and whether it also prevents further health complications for the mother.

 What difference will this project make?